Download the audio story mp3 of Circe (right click, save as)

 “My men – turned into pigs!” exclaimed Odysseus.
 “Is this how you treat guests on this island?”

 The young man did not reply, but took a small plant out of his knapsack and handed it to Odysseus.
-Its stem was black and its flower was white as milk.
-“Eat this,” he said, “It will make you safe against all magic tricks and potions.
-The name of this plant is molly; It is dangerous for mere mortals to pluck, for only gods can take it out of the ground safely.”
+Its stem was black and its flower was as white as milk.
+“Eat this,” he said.
+“It will make you safe against all magic tricks and potions.
+The name of this plant is molly.
+It is dangerous for mere mortals to pluck, for only gods can take it out of the ground safely.”

 When he spoke these words, Odysseus realised that this was no ordinary young man, but Hermes the messenger of the gods.
 He ate the molly plant and went on his way.